A poor mountaineer, barely kept his family fed

 - Character Exaggeration: Jethro is (remarkably enough) dumber in the 1993 film than he is in the series, to the point of suggesting mental deficiency.

-- Characterization Marches On: Mr. Drysdale started as a more pragmatic, down-to-Earth man who genuinely liked the Clampett's company, not the money-obsessed nutjob of later seasons.
+- Characterization Marches On: Mr. Drysdale starts as a more pragmatic, down-to-earth man who genuinely likes the Clampett's company, not the money-obsessed nutjob of later seasons.

-- Cheesy Moon: In "Jethro's Military Career", Jethro wants to blast off to the moon (by tying himself to a rocket!) so he could meet moon maidens and eat its green cheese.
+- Cheesy Moon: In "Jethro's Military Career", Jethro wants to blast off to the moon (by tying himself to a rocket!) so he can meet moon maidens and eat its green cheese.

 - Chuck Cunningham Syndrome: Whatever happened to Cousin Pearl, Jethro's mother?

 - Clip Show: In S01E28, "Jed Pays His Taxes," Granny is shown chasing an IRS agent off the property, confusing him for an alcohol tax collector ("revenooer").
 The agent later visits Mr. Drysdale to find out why Mr. Clampett has millions in income but nothing before.
 Through flashbacks from the first episode, Drysdale explains how oil was found on his property and how Jed and the family moved to California.